paulvmking/Pal-lette/README.md

 The site features a responsive navigation bar stuck **on top** for easy navigation to the different pages which also collapses to a **mobile side-nav** when the screen size is reduced to a certain point which contains all the same links as the full size navbar.The logo on the **top left** will provide a one click link to the **Home** page these features are included on every page.The navigation bar is also linked to the other pages **Recipes**,**Login**, and **Register** to allow easy access to any page the **Non registered** user may require.
 The site also has a footer containing social media links to **Facebook**, **Instagram**, **Twitter**, **Youtube**.
-The **fonts** and **colors** were also continued page to page where applicable to give uniformity to the appearance and provide a consistent experience.
+The **fonts** and **colors** were also continued page to page where applicable to give uniformity to the appearance and provide a consistent experience.The site logo **Pallette** when clicked will also redirect the user back to the **homepage**.

 #### Logged in Users